 Place chicken in a 1 gallon resealable plastic bag.
 Set aside.

 Combine olive oil, garlic, lemon juice, basil, oregano, thyme, salt and pepper in a food processor.
 Blend until your mixture is smooth.
-Reserve 1/4 cup marinade mix and 1/2 cup beer.
-Refrigerate marinade in an airtight container.
+Combine 1/4 cup marinade mix and 1/2 cup beer in an airtight container, reserve this mixture.
+Place in the refrigerator.

-Pour mixture over chicken.
+Pour remaining mixture over chicken.
 Pour 1 cup beer in over chicken.
 Squeeze out as much air as possible and reseal bag.
 Turn your bag a few times to make sure chicken is well coated with marinade.
-Allow chicken to marinate in refrigerator for 24 hours.
+Allow chicken to marinate in refrigerator for 3 -24 hours.

 Preheat grill to medium-high.